speeps/StakeholderScore/assessment.md

 # Financial Prosperity

 ## Endangered (example low scores)
-The company strives to make money for their owners, investors, and shareholders.
+The company strives to make money for its owners, investors, and shareholders.

 ##  Evolving (example high scores)
 The company strives to create value to help everyone who works with them achieve financial security and improve their quality of life.